A 39% increase in employment (350 new jobs)

 By moving east into Pennsylvania, WMC is expanding the organization’s footprint and the community is responding.
 The same can be said for expanding services into Ohio.

-Also, WMC has added 8 new clinical programs, including the WMC Cancer Center affiliated with Allegheny Health Network Cancer Institute, the All About Women Suite which now offers high-risk obstetrics, vascular surgery and the WMC Vein Center just to name a few.
+Also, WMC has added 8 new clinical programs, including the WMC Cancer Center affiliated with Allegheny Health Network Cancer Institute and the All About Women Suite which now offers high-risk obstetrics, just to name a couple.

 WMC is a not-for-profit, 501(c)3 organization dedicated to its patients and community.